ClickHouse/ClickHouse/docs/en/sql-reference/functions/rounding-functions.md

 **Arguments**

 - `expression` — A number to be rounded.
 Can be any [expression](../../sql-reference/syntax.md#syntax-expressions) returning the numeric [data type](../data-types/index.md#data_types).
-- `decimal-places` — An integer value.
+- `decimal-places` — The number of decimal places to round to.
     - If `decimal-places > 0` then the function rounds the value to the right of the decimal point.
     - If `decimal-places < 0` then the function rounds the value to the left of the decimal point.
     - If `decimal-places = 0` then the function rounds the value to integer.
 In this case the argument can be omitted.